 As a company, we have no experience in the sale, marketing or distribution of pharmaceutical products.
 We currently do not have any sales, marketing or distribution infrastructure.
 To achieve commercial success for any approved product, we must either develop a sales, marketing and distribution organization or outsource those functions to third parties.
 We expect that our commercial strategy for any of our product candidates, including whether to retain commercial rights and market and sell the product candidate ourselves or to utilize collaboration, distribution or other marketing arrangements with third parties, would be determined based on a variety of factors, including the size and nature of the patient population, the disease area, the particular indication, the territory in which the product candidate may be marketed and the commercial potential for such product candidate.
-Pursuant to the Novartis Agreement, we have granted to Novartis the exclusive right to commercialize Fovista outside of the United States in consideration for royalties on any such sales.
 In addition, our commercial strategy would vary depending on whether the disease is typically treated by general ophthalmology practitioners, specialists, such as retinal specialists, or sub-specialists.